 Flowers in May to August, leaves in January to December.
 On wide variety of habitats, mostly in lowlands but also grows in patches on mountainsides.
-A hold plant raising

 • A bold plant raising its large flower heads on single stalks to100cm.

 • Upper leaves sparsely spaced, clasping stems and deeply lobed.